juhkim111/VCSEL.jl/docs/src/man/VCModel_example.md

 vcm = VCModel(Y, X, V);
 ```

-Since we did not set initial estimates of `Σ`, all elements are identity matrix.
+Note that every element of initial estimates for `Σ` is an identity matrix.

 ```julia